 Chism has been heavily involved in her community, church and Farm Bureau.
 Prior to her election as INFB 2nd vice president, she was the woman leader (now called education and outreach coordinator) for Howard County Farm Bureau.
 She ran a successful in-home business, managing up to 42 people, and also has served as a volunteer in many capacities.

 She is a graduate of the Richard G. Lugar Excellence in Public Service Series and of the Syngenta Leadership at Its Best program.
 Chism also has completed “Conversation Leaders” training through the U.S. Farmers & Ranchers Alliance.
-In 2021, she was the winner of the Purdue Extension Women in Agriculture Achievement Award, which recognizes one woman each year who is directly involved in a home farm operation.

 She and her husband, Kent, farm in Howard County, raising corn, soybeans and sweet corn.
 They have three grown children.